1. Home

 I like you

-To say that you "like" or are "fond of" someone, qualify aimer with an adverb, such as assez, bien, or beaucoup.
-These adverbs make aimer less strong, so that they can be used with friends rather than family and lovers.
+To say that you "like" or "are fond of" someone, qualify aimer with an adverb, such as assez, bien, or beaucoup.
+These adverbs make aimer less strong, so that it can be used with friends rather than family and lovers.

 Aimer with direct objects